 7. Dry the dishes

-Once you’re sure each dish is indeed clean, dry it off using a dish towel.
+Once you’re sure each dish is indeed clean, wash your hands so those are clean too, then dry off the dish using a fresh dish towel.
 Don’t use a bath or hand towel since the lint may stick to your dishes.
 You’ll want to dry the dishes as you go, not save them all for the end, since you don’t want them to get streaks or spots from sitting wet.
 If you can, recruit a friend or friends to help you dry.
 It’s an easy task; they’ll still be your friends after this.
 If this isn’t an option, you can leave the dishes to dry in a drying rack.
 Be sure to put bowls and glasses in the rack upside down so that the water doesn’t pool.

 8. Put the dishes away